 Stress happens.
 And everyone feels it.
 Whether it’s pressure at work, problems at home or things not going your way, stress can creep up quickly without you even knowing.
 According to a study by the American Institute of Stress, the main causes of workplace stress stem from workload, people issues, juggling work with personal lives and lack of job security.

 Feeling overwhelmed, overworked and overloaded can both mentally and physical harm your health.
 The American Psychological Association (APA) states that, “chronic stress may also cause disease, either because of changes in your body or the overeating, smoking and other bad habits people use to cope with stress.”
 According to APA’s 2012 Stress in America survey, stress keeps more than 40 percent of adults lying awake at night.

-Here’s five simple tips to help manage and reduce your stress levels:
+Here’s five simple tips to help manage and reduce personal and workplace stress: